“Does anybody know what these dice are?”

 As a disclaimer, I would like to add that this list isn’t exhaustive and doesn’t cover all the intricacies of mould variances per manufacturer.
 Some of these rules cannot be applied across the board for all lines of the below mentioned manufacturers.

 There are some older Chessex lines that use other moulds, for instance the Chessex Rainbow line (that has moulds similar to Crystal Caste), or the Marbleized, Sparkle and Glo-Dice line.
-Koplow also sold dice made with that same mould and design (likely made by the same factory), which makes it hard, or sometimes even impossible, to tell them apart.
+Koplow also sold dice made with that same mould and design (made by the same Taiwanese factory), which makes it hard, or sometimes even impossible, to tell them apart.

 Crystal Caste moulds have changed somewhat over the years, which makes them harder to pin down.
 However, there are a few general indicators that may tell you that perhaps your dice are Crystal Caste.
 Their 6 and/or 9 usually has a dot behind the number, the 7 is not hooked, the 1 often doesn’t have an upstroke, the 0 is more rounded, and the 3 often has a triangular top half rather than rounded.
 The percentile dice have smaller numbers and are aligned in parallel with the die’s equator.
 The numbers on the d4 are always bottom-read.

 Most Crystal Caste d20 moulds have either an 8 below the 20, or a 14.
-Crystal Caste dice also tend to be somewhat smaller compared to Chessex or newer dice out of China such as HD or T&G.
+Crystal Caste dice also tend to be somewhat smaller compared to Chessex or newer dice out of China such as HD or Udixi.
+It is said that the d20 mould with the 14 below the 20 is older than then one with the 8.

-There are exceptions, such as Crystal Caste Satin, Porcelain, Ice Cream and Silk lines, which use different moulds altogether.
+There are exceptions, such as Crystal Caste Satin, Porcelain, Ice Cream and Silk lines, which use different moulds altogether (12 above the 20).
 Crystal Caste also makes gemstone dice, or barrel shaped dice sets.

-Example of one of the more common Crystal Caste moulds (pictured die set is Crystal Caste Gold Mist Blue):
+Example of one of the more common Crystal Caste moulds (made at the D&G factory in England):

 Dice & Games (D&G)

-D&G is a UK factory that both sells dice under the D&G name (via eM4 Miniatures) and also supplies dice to Crystal Caste.
-One example is Crystal Caste and D&G selling the same dice under different names, e.g. Crystal Caste Firefly and D&G Gem Blitz, or Crystal Caste Magma and D&G Spectrum.
-D&G moulds are similar to or the same as some of the Crystal Caste moulds.
+D&G is a now defunct UK factory that both sold dice under the D&G name (via eM4 Miniatures) and also supplied dice to Crystal Caste (and other brands in the past).
+One example is Crystal Caste and D&G selling the same dice under different names, e.g. Crystal Caste Firefly and D&G Gem Blitz, or Crystal Caste Spectrum and D&G Magma.

-There is one D&G line called Marble that doesn’t seem to be sold by other manufacturers, but which uses a similar mould to some of the Crystal Caste dice.
+Sometimes there is some confusion around the D&G Marble and Crystal Caste Silk lines.
 Please refer to this guide to tell the difference between the Crystal Caste Silk and D&G Marble dice, which are often confused with each other.
-D&G Marble d20s have a 14 below the 20, and the d4s are bottom-read.

 HD dice are manufactured in China, and it’s unknown whether they use several factories or just one.
 The moulds for the HD dice are perhaps the closest to the new Chessex mould, but there are a few subtle differences.